Group Travel Tour Operator for holidays to Krakow, Poland

 See this fascinating historic city and pay your respects to those we won’t forget.
 To incorporate Krakow into a longer coach tour, why not check out our Discover Poland tour.

 Suggested Itinerary by Air

-Fly to Kraków, transfer to your hotel and check in.
+Depart your hotel in the Leipzig area and travel into Poland to your hotel in Krakow.
 If time permits, begin exploring this wonderful city.

 This morning we enjoy a guided walking tour of the oldest part of this remarkable city.
 Kraków’s Old Town escaped serious damage during WWII.
 As a result, and unlike many other European cities whose centre have been rebuilt, what you see in Kraków is genuine.
 The wealth of Gothic and Renaissance monuments and churches, and the sheer number of architecturally wonderful buildings, makes this a very special place.
 The imposing Wawel Castle is the big attraction, along with the vast Rynek Główny, Europe’s largest market square.
 The former Jewish quarter, Kazimierz, whose narrow streets are scattered with lively squares and remnant synagogues, was the setting for the film Schindler’s List.
 River cruises can be arranged to take in the highlights of Kraków from a different perspective.